 Letter to James Clark Ross (9 July 1845).

-The name Fortnum & Mason also appears on one of the extremely rare surviving papers from the missing expedition: Beechey Paper #7, “Superior Chocolate Powder” (link to article), discovered on or near Beechey Island.
+The name Fortnum & Mason also appears on one of the extremely rare surviving papers from the missing expedition: Beechey Paper #7, “Superior Chocolate Powder” (link), discovered on or near Beechey Island.

 { Beechey Paper #7.
 Photographed by author. }